 stabilizer and it didn't have a beautiful flight.
 The instabilities

 made the glider loose a lot of energy while flying.
-It was falling fast
+It was falling

-horizontally, like I wished it to.
+more horizontally, like I wished it to.

 I was told about an even better place to put the vertical stabilizer

 and avoid the instabilities: below the plane body.
-A few airplanes and
+A few airplanes

-vertical stabilizer will be hit more often and
+since a downwards vertical stabilizer will be hit more often and

 hence be damaged.
 I would have adopted this layout anyway if it had

 been necessary.
 But I got what I wanted just by using a little

 Then again, why not simply remove the vertical stabilizer?
-I tried it
+I tried

-vertical stabilizer is needed.
+yield.
+A vertical stabilizer is needed.